FAQ - Braxia Health

 Can I eat during an infusion?

 You’ll be asked not to eat or drink during treatment.
 Fasting is required pre-treatment with the length varying based on the route of administration.
-For intravenous infusions, patients are required to fast approximately 6-8 hours before the treatment.
+For intravenous infusions, patients are required to fast for approximately 6-8 hours before the treatment.
 For sublingual and intranasal doses, patients are asked to fast for 2 hours before treatment.

 What are common side effects?